Question: "Is the resurrection of Jesus Christ true?"

 Finally, Scripture is clear that all those who believe in Jesus Christ will be raised to eternal life just as He was (1 Corinthians 15:20-23).
 First Corinthians 15 goes on to describe how Christ’s resurrection proves His victory over sin and provides us the power to live victoriously over sin (1 Corinthians 15:24-34).
 It describes the glorious nature of the resurrection body we will receive (1 Corinthians 15:35-49).
 It proclaims that, as a result of Christ’s resurrection, all who believe in Him have ultimate victory over death (1 Corinthians 15:50-58).

 What a glorious truth the resurrection of Christ is!
 “Therefore, my dear brothers, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain” (1 Corinthians 15:58).
 According to the Bible, the resurrection of Jesus Christ is most definitely true.
-The Bible records Christ's resurrection, records that it was witnessed by over 400 people, and proceeds to build crucial Christian doctrine on the historical fact of Jesus' resurrection.
+The Bible records Christ's resurrection, records that over 500 people witnessed the resurrected Christ, and proceeds to build crucial Christian doctrine on the historical fact of Jesus' resurrection.

 © Copyright 2002-2014 Got Questions Ministries.